 If the transaction went through and you did not receive a bank error, the funds may have landed in the wrong bank account.
 Because Gusto is unable to retrieve the funds from the incorrect bank account, you’ll need to call the bank with the funds directly to address the issue.

-If you believe there is a delay with one or more employee’s direct deposits, follow the steps below to troubleshoot.
+If you believe there's a delay with one or more of your team's direct deposits, follow the steps below to troubleshoot.

 If you’re still unable to determine the payment status and believe there’s an issue, please contact us.